shubash8225/task-manager-backend/README.md

 This repository contains the Django backend for the Task Manager WebApp.
 This backend provides RESTful APIs for managing tasks.

+## Prerequisites
+You will need to have the latest version of Python installed.

 ## Setup

 1. **Clone the repository:**